Wolf Creek National Fish Hatchery: Programs

-The Wolf Creek National Fish Hatchery Visitor/Environmental Education Center opened to the public in September 2006..
+The Wolf Creek National Fish Hatchery Visitor/Environmental Education Center opened to the public in September 2006.
 The new facility was the first center of its kind at a National Fish Hatchery.
-Through state-of-the-art exhibits, classroom, indoor theater and gift shop, the center serves as a fun and engaging learning resource for all visitors, especially school children from the region.
+Through state-of-the-art exhibits, classroom, indoor theater and gift shop, the center serves as a learning resource for all visitors, especially school children from the region.

 The center also offers a myriad of outreach programs and workshops (including the annual Catch a Rainbow Kids Fishing Derby, held on the first Saturday in June each year) and also launched a newly created environmental education curriculum, which is designed for hatcheries and tailored to meet the needs of teachers in Kentucky.
 The facility is also supported by the Friends of Wolf Creek National Fish Hatchery, Inc. and a strong volunteer staff.

 Friends of Wolfcreek fully fund, through support of charitable giving the events held at Wolf Creek.
 The Friends Group is responsible for raising the funds, ensuring that all events are not only fun, but educational.

 Events include the Catch a Rainbow Fishing Derby, held the first Saturday in June, to coincide with Kentucky's free fishing weekend.
 The Catch a Smile event held in September for local school aged special needs, The Senior Fishing Derby, for senior citizens, in local nursing homes, and the Wounded Warrior Fishing derby, allowing veterans from all eras a chance to fish the lake, and the trout stream.
 These last three events are held in September.

 Also the Hatchery hosts an Earth day event, an all day play event, several craft classes, and a Christmas event.